The robots.txt file in Yoast SEO

 - Click on ‘Yoast SEO’ in the admin menu.

 This menu will not appear if your WordPress install has disabled file editing.
 Please enable file editing or edit the file through FTP.
 If you are not sure how to use FTP, your host provider can help.

 - View (or edit) the file generated by Yoast SEO.

 You will see the directions Yoast SEO adds to the file by default.
 You can also edit the file here.

 Create or edit on your server

-If the robots.txt file is not writable or your WordPress install has disabled file editing, creating or editing robots.txt through the WordPress Dashboard may fail.
+If the robots.txt file is not writable or your WordPress install has disabled file editing, creating or editing robots.txt with Yoast SEO may fail.
 In that case, you can edit at the server level.
 WordPress generates a virtual

 robots.txt file if the site root does not contain a physical file.
 To override the virtual file, please follow these steps to create a physical